beoliver/json-schematic/README.md

 ## Why is it opinionated?

 JSON schemas can describe more that Typescript.
-This can be a useful property - however my personal preference is to keep the **fidelty** of the schema as close to the compile time guarantees of Typescript - especially when working in a team.
+This can be a useful property - however my personal preference is to keep the **fidelity** of the schema as close to the compile time guarantees of Typescript - especially when working in a team.

-One of the main benefits of autogenerating interfaces from schemas - is that you can get safety when type casting and a nicer developer (editor) experience.

 # API